 All of these prizes are yearly or close to it and have entry fees.
 There are of course more contests than just these, but these are the ones I know of that I would call good. (ie, the entry fee/ prize ratio isn't eyebrow-raising, the judges are well known literary writers, the winners go on to do well in their careers).
 Maybe this is an obvious tip, but if you're submitting to a contest you should wait until a few days before the deadline.
 When submitting simultaneously, if you submit to a contest in January that doesn't have a deadline until March, there's a chance your piece will get picked up somewhere else first and then you can't get your entry fee back from the contest when you withdraw.
 Submitting early doesn't help you in any way.

-1888 (formerly Black Hill Press) Plaza Literary Prize, 10-40k (you have to dig through their terms and conditions page to find the word count).
+Heritage Future Great Story Project (formerly 1888, formerly Black Hill Press) Plaza Literary Prize, 10-40k (you have to dig through their terms and conditions page to find the word count).
 They publish beautiful books--I love the artwork they use.